jpzhu-astro/jpzhu-astro.github.io/_pages/research.md

 ![示例图片](Figure/Figure_PopulationBHandNSMass.pdf)

-I am deeply interested in the properties and formation mechanisms of gravitational-wave (GW) NS mergers (espically for BHNS mergers), particularly in the context of GW observations, where we have investigated both the characteristics of individual BHNS events and their broader population properties.
+I am deeply interested in the properties and formation mechanisms of gravitational-wave (GW) NS mergers, espically for BHNS mergers).
+My research focus on both the characteris- tics of individual BHNS events and the GW population of these events.
 Recently, we employed population synthesis simulations with COMPAS to simulate the event rate densities and mass distribution of mass-gap BHNS mergers, finding consistency with observed values based on the discovery of GW230529.
 We also suggested that future observable kilonovae will be from mass-gap BHNS mergers.
-Additionally, we used MESA to examine unique formation scenarios for BHNS mergers, such as super-Eddington accretion during mass transfer with helium star companions, and explore mechanisms for enhancing the spin of BHs in these binaries, thereby increasing the likelihood of bright electromagnetic signals during mergers.
+Additionally, we used MESA to examine unique formation scenarios for BHNS mergers, such as BHNS binary mergers formed through super- Eddington stable mass transfer, and to explore mechanisms for enhancing the spin of BHs in these binaries, thereby increasing the likelihood of bright electromagnetic signals during mergers.

 References:
 (1) [Zhu et al. 2021, ApJ, 921, 156](https://ui.adsabs.harvard.edu/abs/2021ApJ...921..156Z/abstract);